 The National Eye Institute does not provide referrals or recommend specific eye care professionals.
-However, you may wish to consider the following ways of finding a professional to provide your eye care.
+However, the following suggestions and resources may help you find an eye care professional.

-- Each year usually in August the magazine U.S. News and World Report features an article that rates hospitals in the United States.
+Each summer the magazine U.S. News and World Report features an article rating hospitals in the United States.

 For More Information

-- The American Medical Association provides basic professional information on virtually every licensed physician in the United States and its territories.
-You can limit your search to include only ophthalmologists.
-This service is available via website: https://extapps.ama-assn.org/doctorfinder/recaptcha.jsp.
+The American Medical Association hosts DoctorFinder, a database with basic professional information on licensed physicians in the United States and its territories.
+You can choose to only search ophthalmologists.

 The International Society of Refractive Surgery hosts Find a Refractive Surgeon, a searchable online listing of surgeons around the world who do refractive surgeries.